Dress Code

 • Consumption and/or possession of alcohol and/or drugs

-In certain cases, parents may be required to meet with administration prior to their son/daughter’s return to school.
+In certain cases, parents may be required to meet with the administration prior to their son/daughter’s return to school.

 Academic Integrity